Sergey Nivens - Fotolia

 Adam Huntchief data scientist, RiskIQ

 RiskIQ had deployed the cluster, based on the Hadoop distribution from MapR Technologies, in 2012.
-But the system initially was used only to store files of raw data that could be delivered to customers looking to analyze it themselves, Hunt said.
+But the system initially was used only to store files of raw data that could be delivered to customers looking to analyze it and gain insights themselves, Hunt said.
 Now, the Hadoop platform underpins a set of analytics applications designed to help organizations inventory and monitor their websites, mobile apps and other internet-connected assets; identify external security threats; and investigate and respond to attacks.

 On a daily basis, RiskIQ crawls as many as 20 million webpages and pulls up to 25 TB of data from them into the cluster, which is housed in a colocation facility.
 To save on storage space, Hunt said the company converts the raw data into Apache Parquet Files that are one-tenth the size of the originals.
 Even so, he added, the cluster holds about 500 TB of data in MapR's proprietary file system and the HBase database; the jobs running in it also feed indexes with 3 TB of data in a separate cluster that runs the Solr search server.
 In addition, 2 petabytes of older data sets are archived in an S3 repository in the AWS cloud.